-- 5 years of service additional \$25.00 per month - 10 years of service additional \$50.00 per month - 15 years of service additional \$75.00 per month - 20 years of service additional \$100.00 per month
+5 years of service - additional \$25.00 per month 10 years of service - additional \$50.00 per month 15 years of service - additional \$75.00 per month 20 years of service - additional \$100.00 per month

-\$50.00 per month in speciality pay.
+Troopers who serve as aircraft pilots receive an additional \$50.00 per month in speciality pay.
 As discussed earlier, fifty dollars per month is comparable to the amount increase a trooper can be expected to realize upon promotion to sergeant.
 Conceivably, therefore, a trooper pilot promoted to the rank of sergeant would not immediately realize additional monetary gain since sergeants do not ordinarily serve as aircraft pilots.